 - Has a unique approach to solving the end users problems

-- Wants to provide the end user with results, not technology
+- Wants to provide the end user with results and accurate data, not technology

 Typically, the textual vendor operates in the cloud and/or on the Internet.
 The textual vendor does not operate in the tightly confined boundaries of traditional IT, which is hosted owned, controlled, operated and managed by the same organization.
 The textual vendor is equipped to do ALL the processing necessary to solve the end user problems.
 The textual vendor is selling solutions, not technology, to solve the riddle of textual analytics.